 Sea Turtle Rescue

-Against all odds, a beachcomber or hunter may find a turtle on the Southeast Alaska seashore that is still alive.
+Against all odds, a beachcomber or hunter may find sea turtles on the Southeast Alaska seashore that is still alive.
 There is one instance where a sea turtle was found alive near Cordova in Prince William Sound.
 The animal was successfully transported to San Diego where it was rehabilitated, tagged, and returned to the wild.
 Ironically, it was last spotted off of Oregon, swimming north.

 In light of this, despite the improbability of such a find, researchers urge anyone in Alaska finding a cold-stunned turtle to contact the National Marine Fisheries Service or US Fish and Wildlife Service as soon as possible, as it may be possible to save the animal.
 Owing to the threatened or endangered status of these turtles, every little bit helps, even if it arrives from such an unexpected place as Southeast Alaska.